twitter/caladrius/docs/caladrius_design/caladrius_design.md

 healing bird that takes sickness into itself, the ancient Greek version of this is called *Dhalion*].
-The aim of this service is to accept a physical plan (a mapping of component instances to logical containers --- called a packing plan in Heron) for a topology and use metrics from that running topology to predict its performance if it were to be configured according to the proposed plan.
+The aim of this service is to accept a physical plan (a mapping of component instances to logical containers --- called a packing plan in Heron) for a stream processing topology and use metrics from that running topology to predict its performance if it were to be configured according to the proposed plan.

 # System Overview